 Why we joined Without Walls

-“It is great to part of a network with organisations who can share experiences and insights, and also a belly load of laughter here and there of course.
-We are relatively new hands to the outdoor arts world and welcome the opportunity to listen and learn from those who know the ropes and how to scale them to really reach new heights.
+“It is great to be part of a network with organisations who can share experiences and insights.
+Since joining, we have learnt so much from other organisations across the UK and from Without Walls who know the ropes and how to scale them to reach new heights.
 The team are approachable, friendly and flexible.

-Without Walls also help us to skill-up our volunteer body.
+Without Walls’ programming offers new experiences to our volunteer body.
 We wouldn’t be able to do what we do without our volunteers and for everyone to feel part of something bigger is a great mental boost.

 The Theatre Orchard team